-- setting and maintaining the competency standards for both technical competence and ethical / professional conduct - 2. building and evaluating competence to meet the standards through assessments, registration and renewal procedures - 3. assurance of public confidence - 4. communication to relevant audiences.
+- setting and maintaining the competency standards for both technical competence and ethical/ professional conduct - 2. building and evaluating competence to meet the standards through assessments, registration and renewal procedures - 3. assurance of public confidence - 4. communication to relevant audiences.

-In February 2016, the Board held a strategic planning day to review past strategies, determine if amendments were necessary and to consider new strategies to achieve the Board's objectives in the future.
+In February 2017, the Board held a strategic planning day to review past strategies, determine if amendments were necessary and to consider new strategies to achieve the Board's objectives in the future.
+One aim for the year was to produce a public awareness video about boundary surveys to assist the public understand the role of surveyors and that only registered cadastral surveyors can identify and mark boundaries.
+This video was produced and included on the Board webpage and YouTube.